 Topics and series.
-This memorial is listed in this topic list: War, US Revolutionary.
-In addition, it is included in the Daughters of the American Revolution (DAR) series list.
-A significant historical date for this entry is June 21, 2003.
+This historical marker is listed in these topic lists: Horticulture & Forestry • Industry & Commerce.
+In addition, it is included in the Historic Trees series list.
+A significant historical year for this entry is 1837.

 Location.
-41° 23.342′ N, 70° 30.892′ W. Marker is in Edgartown, Massachusetts, in Dukes County.
+41° 23.327′ N, 70° 30.811′ W. Marker is in Edgartown, Massachusetts, in Dukes County.
 It is on Martha's Vineyard.
-Memorial is at the intersection of South Summer Street and Davis Lane, on the right when traveling south on South Summer Street.
+Marker is on South Water Street south of Main Street, on the left when traveling south.
 Touch for map.
-Marker is at or near this postal address: 34 South Summer Street, Edgartown MA 02539, United States of America.
+Marker is in this post office area: Edgartown MA 02539, United States of America.
 Touch for directions.